Growing old… so far I’m not a fan.

 Life is frail as it is, but when the weeks and months become years and decades, life goes from frail to fragile.

-I imagine I’m like everybody else… reflecting on my childhood, the people that were a part of my life and things I was able to do.
+I imagine as I age I’m like everybody else… reflecting on my childhood, the people that were a part of my life, and things I was able to do.

 - I have great memories of daily wiffle ball games.
 I was the Cardinals and Jimmy (my best friend in the 70’s) was the Cubs.

 - I remember the family vacations to St. Louis, the Ozarks, and flying Ozark Airlines to visit family in Potomac, MD.

 - I remember peeing my pants in 3rd grade while playing center field in little league baseball.
 We couldn’t get the other team out and I stayed in the outfield just a little too long. 🙂

 - I remember going to church camp for the first time in 1979.
 I met a group of guys who would be my best friends all through high school.
 Aaron, Jeff, Bob and I became notorious.
 We all went to different schools, but we hung out every minute we could at church events.

 - I remember riding my bike to church camp to go swimming.
 We rode 10 miles there, swam hard, and rode 10 miles back.

 - I remember sitting on the patio with my family, under the stars, listening to Cardinal baseball on KMOX radio.
 I can still hear Jack Buck call the game.

 - I remember TV night on the living room floor with popcorn and Pepsi in glass bottles.